Intermediate Acoustic Guitar Songs with Barre Chords!

 By allowing the top two strings (tuned to C and F) to be a part of every chord we get different extensions for the chords that are unique and bind the progression together.

-Go to Video Lesson: The Scientist chords
+Go to video lessons: The Scientist chords.

 ‘Starman’ is in the key of F and there are more little odd movements than the Bbadd#11 to discover.

-Go to Video Lesson: Starman chords
+Go to video lessons: Starman chords.

-Go to Video Lesson: Sunny Afternoon chords
+Go to video lessons: Sunny Afternoon chords.

-We recorded Whistle For The Choir in two keys for two different singers, try both and consider how each key suit the song and what it means to the arrangement.
+We recorded ‘Whistle For The Choir’ in two keys for two different singers, try both and consider how each key suit the song and what it means to the arrangement.

-Learn from the song!
+Learn from the songs!